 Tomorrow marks the start of this year’s Skoll World Forum, an event focused on social entrepreneurship, innovation, and solutions to the world’s most pressing problems.
 As in previous years, there promises to be robust conversation on increasing access to quality health services by leveraging the power of technology.

 With the supply of health workers in developing countries not meeting the demand, it is important to identify innovative technology that can help doctors, nurses, midwives, and community health workers provide effective and efficient patient care.

-At Seed Global Health, we know that health professionals play the central role in ensuring that individuals and communities have access to quality care health needs are met.
+At Seed Global Health, we know that health professionals play the central role in ensuring that individuals and communities have access to quality care.
 Seed’s long-term, human-centered approach to teaching and training health workers has already seen strong early results.
 In four years, we have trained more than 13,000 health professionals across five African countries.
 Seed’s use of innovative technology to support these professionals is aimed at improving the education, practice, and policy environment that help support strong health professionals and we have integrated technology in each of those care areas.

 Health Professional Education